wp-plugins/sell-downloads/readme.txt

 == Changelog ==

+= 1.0.10 =

+* Corrects an issue with the pagination in the store's pages.

 = 1.0.9 =

 * Prevents an error in the installation process, when the user's privileges are not sufficient.